 - Questions assessing students’ use of mathematical skills will make up at least 15% of the assessments.
 There will also be some recall of equations required in physics

-The majority of our students will study Combined Science.
+The rest of our students who opt not to take the extended course will study Combined Science.
 This gives a balanced coverage of Biology, Chemistry and Physics topics and will result in students achieving 2 grades for science.
 All assessment will be by external examination at the end of Year 11.
 All exams will carry equal weighting in the overall grade achieved, and will utilise a mixture of different question styles, including multiple-choice questions, short answer questions, calculations and extended open-response questions